RedHatInsights/insights-rbac/README.rst

 The Debezium setup script provides a complete automated solution for setting up Change Data Capture (CDC) with Kafka for RBAC event streaming.
 This enables real-time replication of RBAC operations to external systems.

+**Container Runtime Support**

+The scripts automatically detect and support both Docker and Podman as container runtimes.
+The scripts will use whichever is available and running on your system.

 **Quick Setup (Recommended)**

 To set up the complete Debezium infrastructure automatically: ::